 Although theoretical studies disagree about the role of financial instability for central banks' interest-rate-setting policies, our empirical estimates of the time-varying monetary-policy rules of the US Fed, the Bank of England (BoE), the Reserve Bank of Australia (RBA), the Bank of Canada (BoC), and Sveriges Riksbank (SR) show that central banks often alter the course of monetary policy in the face of high financial stress, mainly by decreasing policy rates.2 However, the size of this response varies substantially over time as well as across countries.
-There is some cross-country and time heterogeneity as well when we examine central banks' considerations of extended period.
+There is some cross-country and time heterogeneity as well when we examine central banks' considerations of specific types of financial stress: most of them seemed to respond to stock-market stress and bank stress, and exchange-rate stress drives central bank reactions only in more open economies.